anthrax3/devops-wiki/books/continuous-delivery.rst

 .. glossary::

   *Happy Path*
-      single cannonical path for the story (given-when-then)
+      single canonical path for the story (given-when-then)

   *Alternate Path*
       variation in the story path